This post may contain affiliate links. See my privacy policy for details.

 Everyone needs a fabulous Teriyaki Marinade recipe in their cooking life.
-I don’t like to always use the words “The BEST’ when it comes to a recipe, because that gets boring when you see it over and over and over from every food blogger out there, but there are about ten times on this website that I have.
-When I do, let me assure you, the recipe is always the best that I have ever tasted!
-With that said, this actually is THE BEST Teriyaki Marinade Recipe!
+I don’t always like to use the words “The BEST’ when it comes to a recipe because that gets boring when you see it over and over and over from every food blogger out there, but there are about ten times on this website that I have.

-This all came about thanks to my need for a Copy Cat Red Robin’s Teriyaki Chicken Burger.
-I actually hadn’t tried the burger, I was just craving a chicken teriyaki burger and remembered seeing it on the menu one time.
+This all came about thanks to my need for a copycat Red Robin’s Teriyaki Chicken Burger.
+I actually hadn’t tried the burger; I was just craving a chicken teriyaki burger and remembered seeing it on the menu one time.

-Then I realized that I don’t actually have a tried and true teriyaki marinade recipe.
-Bear with me, my children are just venturing into the land of normal eating, so teriyaki marinade isn’t really something I worried about before.
+Then I realized that I don’t actually have a tried-and-true teriyaki marinade recipe.
+Bear with me; my children are just venturing into the land of normal eating, so teriyaki marinade isn’t really something I worried about before.

-Thanks to the burger however, I now have an excellent teriyaki marinade that I will use time and time again!
+Thanks to the burger, however, I now have an excellent teriyaki marinade that I will use time and time again!

 Those are my chicken burgers marinading for the burgers, which by the way ARE AMAZING!
-I pounded them flat, marinated them and wowza.
+I pounded them flat, marinated them, and Wowza!
 You could have eaten these plain without turning them into a burger.
-Holy Dinah you guys, these babies were the best burgers I ate all summer.
+Holy Dinah, you guys, these babies were the best burgers I ate all summer.
 Even my son ate them ( the renowned chicken hater) and couldn’t stop telling me how awesome they were.

 MAKE THESE Tropical Teriyaki Chicken Burgers NOW!